 In 2011, Douglas Sovern wrote the groundbreaking Twitter novel TweetHeart.
 It was the first work of its kind: An entire novel, written live, on the fly, in the daily tweets of its protagonist.
 It took ten months to tell the story, which won an international following.
 You can read all about TweetHeart, and read the 1600 archived tweets, here.

 In 2012, Doug joined The Writers Studio, San Francisco, and started writing short stories.
 His debut story appeared in 2013 in Gemini Magazine and was nominated for a Pushcart Prize.
-Since then, his fiction has been featured in Narrative, Sand Hill Review, Black & White, Crack The Spine, Hobo Pancakes, Green Hills Literary Lantern, The Penmen Review, EDGE Literary Journal, Jet Fuel Review, Alimentum, Mulberry Fork Review, J Lit, and The Madison Review and been nominated for three more Pushcarts, and for the Best of the West anthology.
+Since then, his fiction has been featured in Narrative, Sand Hill Review, Black & White, Crack The Spine, Hobo Pancakes, Green Hills Literary Lantern, The Penmen Review, EDGE Literary Journal, Jet Fuel Review, Alimentum, Mulberry Fork Review, J Lit, and The Madison Review and been nominated for three more Pushcarts, and for the Best of the West.
 His story “Indira” was chosen by Narrative as one of its Top Five Stories of 2013-14.
-His story “Skin” was honored as a Top Ten finalist in Narrative’s Winter 2015 Story Contest and in Francis Ford Coppola’s Zoetrope: All-Story 2015 Short Fiction Contest, and a new version of that story will appear in the Writers Studio @ 30 anthology, coming in May 2017 from Epiphany Editions.
+His story “Skin” was honored as a Top Ten finalist in Narrative’s Winter 2015 Story Contest and in Francis Ford Coppola’s Zoetrope: All-Story 2015 Short Fiction Contest, and a new version of that story appears in The Writers Studio @ 30 anthology, published in May 2017 by Epiphany Editions.

 His nonfiction has appeared in The New York Times and The San Francisco Chronicle.